 Water Safety Plans (WSPs)

-Healthcare providers should develop a water safety plan within their facilities.
-This risk management approach is needed to keep a close eye on the water supply and should include temperature regulation and regular checks to prevent bacteria contamination to the water supply.
-A recorded schedule of Legionella and P. Aeruginosa checks will be needed in environments where HTM 64 is relevant as will the use of TMV3 thermostatic valves.
+Healthcare providers should develop a water safety plan for their facilities.
+This risk management approach is needed to keep a close eye on the water supply and should include temperature regulation and regular checks to prevent bacterial contamination.
+A recorded schedule of Legionella and P. Aeruginosa checks will be needed in environments where HTM 64 is relevant, as will be the use of TMV3 thermostatic valves.

 Legionella checks

-Legionella checks make sure your water supply does not carry Legionella bacteria, which can lead to Legionnaires’ Disease, a lung infection similar to pneumonia.
-Legionella checks involve a series of different weekly, monthly, quarterly, six-monthly and annual procedures.
+Legionella checks ensure your water supply does not contain Legionella bacteria, which can cause Legionnaires’ Disease, a lung infection similar to pneumonia.
+Legionella checks involve a series of procedures carried out weekly, monthly, quarterly, semiannually, and annually.
 This can be outsourced or carried out by site managers.

-Pseudomonas Aeruginosa is a bacteria associated with disease in humans and thrives in moist, wet environments.
-P. Aeruginosa can be found in the last two metres of water supply before the outlet and is an opportunistic bacteria that needs very little nutrients to survive.
-Due to the wide number of areas that this bacteria can be found, and the diverse ways it can be contracted, rigorous risk assessments are needed.
+Pseudomonas Aeruginosa is a bacterium associated with disease in humans and thrives in moist, wet environments.
+P. Aeruginosa can be found in the last two metres of the water supply before the outlet and is an opportunistic bacterium that needs very few nutrients to survive.
+Given the wide range of environments in which this bacterium can be found and the diverse ways it can be contracted, rigorous risk assessments are needed.
 The bacteria can be contracted by washing, consuming or bathing in contaminated water as well as breathing air in areas where it may be present.
-Checks and risk assessments need to be carried out at regular intervals to the storage of your water supply and the events that take place during the delivery of this water.
+Checks and risk assessments need to be carried out at regular intervals on the storage of your water supply and on events that occur during its delivery.

 For further advice or information on P. Aeruginosa risk assessments, please get in touch.